 Over 15,000 students are welcomed to our campus each year from over 130 different countries, facilitating a rich and culturally diverse campus environment and the opportunity for students to develop cross-border, life-long relationships.
 We are a 'University of Sanctuary', offering scholarships and short courses for refugees settling in Norfolk.
 We also provide outreach programmes across the globe, taking UK higher education to schools.
 Our on-campus international students are involved in local outreach programmes through volunteering schemes and initiatives such as 'Global Voices', whereby students visit Norfolk school children.

 In all areas of our activity, there is a need to better understand and promote our place in the world, and UEA's programme of global engagement prioritises this.
 Our active Dialogue Groups focus on five specific regional areas, and we have partnerships in these regions, which deliver joint taught programmes and PhDs, student and staff mobility, research, and summer programmes.
-Through our extensive programme of international development, the work of the Norwich Research Park, the Sainsbury Centre for Visual Arts, and an extensive network of research and consultancy links, UEA is active in many parts of the globe.
+Through our extensive programme of international development, the work of the Norwich Research Park, the Sainsbury Centre, and an extensive network of research and consultancy links, UEA is active in many parts of the globe.
 If you are interested in opportunities to partner with UEA, please contact us here.